Archive For 2023

 The Halloween That Almost Wasn't (1979)

-Dracula strives to save Halloween from a witch who wants to abolish the holiday, leading to a spirited battle between the supernatural characters.
+Dracula fights to keep Halloween alive against a witch who wants to get rid of the holiday, resulting in a spirited and funny battle between iconic supernatural characters.

 Fat Albert Halloween Special (1977)

-Fat Albert and his friends decide to skip treats and embark on a mischievous adventure to scare their neighbors, but they end up getting a spine-tingling surprise of their own from the spooky lady living near the graveyard
+Fat Albert and friends decide to skip treats for some mischief, but end up getting a spooky surprise from a mysterious neighbor.

 Halloween Is Grinch Night (1977)

-Halloween Is Grinch Night tells the story of the Grinch wreaking havoc on Whoville during a particularly eerie Grinch Night.
+The Grinch unleashes Halloween havoc on Whoville during a spooky Grinch Night.

 The Flintstones Meet Rockula and Frankenstone (1979)